Have you ever had a Packaged Bank Account with First National?

 You could be owed £1,000s in compensation if First National mis-sold your Packaged Bank Account.

-Many consumers across the UK who were sold a Packaged Current Account from First National won't be eligible to use any of the Insurance services that that were offered because of pre-existing medical conditions or pre-existing cover elsewhere.
-First National may of enticed consumers with an offer of a Loan, Mortgage or an Overdraft Facility for having a packaged bank account.
+Many customers across the UK who were sold a Packaged Current Account from First National won't be eligible to use any of the Insurance services that that were offered because of pre-existing medical conditions or pre-existing cover elsewhere.
+First National may of enticed customers with an offer of a Loan, Mortgage or an Overdraft Facility for having a packaged bank account.

 If you feel that First National has given you wrong Financial Advice with your Packaged Account then start you claim by completing the form opposite.

 First National mis-sold their Packaged Bank Accounts in various ways:

 Have you ever had any of the following:

 - customers were not made aware by First National that they may not be eligible to claim on one or more of the bundled insurance policies.

 - First National sold a Packaged Accounts with bundled products that consumers would never need.

 - Sales advisor pressured you into it, making you feel like you had no choice.

 - First National may have advised a customer they needed a Packaged Bank Account to be eligible for credit.